magento/knowledge-base/src/Troubleshooting/General/troubleshooting-new-relic-on-magento-commerce-cloud.md

 ---
 title: Troubleshooting New Relic on Magento Commerce Cloud
-labels: Magento Commerce Cloud,PHP,New Relic,GraphQL,New Relic problem,New Relic troubleshooting,accessing New Relic,how to,troubleshoot,display
+labels: GraphQL,Magento Commerce Cloud,New Relic,New Relic problem,New Relic troubleshooting,PHP,accessing New Relic,display,how to,troubleshoot
 ---

 This article provides resources for troubleshooting New Relic on Magento Commerce Cloud.